ppy/osu-wiki/news/2022-07-18-skinning-contest-chromatic-alteration-announcement.md

 ## Voting

-After the submission phase is over, the entries will be made available for community voting.
+After the submission phase is over in roughly 35 days time (from the date of posting this article), the entries will be made available for community voting.
+Make sure to get involved when the time comes!

-The results of the community voting will determine the winner of the contest.
+The voting will stay open for 14 days.
+Once that passes, the top 3 entries will become eligible for prizes as described below.

 ## Schedule